borglab/gtsam/GTSAM-Concepts.md

 * valid expressions:
   * `group::act(g,t)`, for some instance of a space T, that can be acted upon by the group
   * `group::act(g,t,H)`, if the space acted upon is a continuous differentiable manifold

+Group actions are concepts in and of themselves that can be concept checked (see below).

 Lie Group
 ---------